 Fall Ball is instructional in nature, with emphasis on learning skills and playing different positions.

 Although there are no guarantees with the weather, often times Fall can be a great time for baseball and softball – at times better than the typical March and April months.
 Games will be on Sunday’s with the season running through October.
+Typically upper-level Major teams play double-headers starting in early September.
 There may be one or two optional practices during the week if team coaches decide to do so.

 Fall Ball Q&A:

 A:The actual teams from the other leagues vary from year to year, but teams from other Little Leagues such as Snoqualmie Valley, Bellevue West, and Redmond have participated in the past.

 Q: What time of day will the games start on Sunday?

 A: The start times vary as coordination with the other league officials varies from year to year.
 Last year game start times ranged from 9am to 4pm with a majority of them scheduled for early afternoon.

 Q: What team will my son/daughter be playing on?